chadsansing/cineris-campaign/sessions/session-1-spoilers.md

 ***If A...***

 Petra is tired of Root, tired of running, and wants to be left to her craft.
 He cloak is her masterpiece, but she is willing to pay a high price to be free of Magmatic.
-The cloak can be bought for a ridicukous amount of money.
+The cloak can be bought for a ridiculous amount of money.
 Root or Dril can pay and their agents can instruct the PCs on negotiations via shard.
 This is a good oppottunity to practice good infosec.

 ***If B...***

 The PCs can steal the cloak with excellent role-play and/or Speed/Stealth checks.
-IF they fail.
+If they fail.
 Petra wakes up, and the PCs must go back to option A or C.

 ***If C...***